lynaghk/ucat/readme.md

 Also looked into stm32 "passthrough" DMA --- seems like it'll be tricker than I expected, since the DMA peripheral requires a number of bytes to transfer --- so I'd need to setup a buffer and do a bit of CPU intervention to actually count the bytes transferred and handle the remainder.

+## Lessons / changes
+Started with PDI_WINDOW_SIZE as const, but made dynamic to support runtime configuration.
+Rust consts too annoying to shuffle around everywhere.

+## Thanks
+Thanks to James Waples for helpful discussions on protocol and API design.